UPDATED MAY 2025

-Turn your uncertainty, fear, or anger into action — scroll to the bottom of the page to learn more about how you can take action!
+Turn your uncertainty, fear, or anger into action — scroll to the bottom of the page to learn more about how you can get involved!

-The National ACLU and state affiliates across the country continue to work to build firewalls for freedom: barriers to ensure our state and local officials do not assist anti-democratic forces in attacking our civil liberties and civil rights.
+The National ACLU and state affiliates across the country continue to work to build firewalls for freedom: barriers to ensure our state and local officials do not assist anti-democratic forces in attacking our civil liberties and civil rights, and preventative measures to safeguard our rights.

-Here in Rhode Island, where the political landscape affords us some opportunities, we will take advantage of our strengths to moderate threats to our rights at the executive, legislative, and local levels.
+Here in Rhode Island, where the political landscape affords us some opportunities, we’re taking advantage of our strengths to moderate threats to our rights at the executive, legislative, and local levels.

-Here are a few priorities for us in the upcoming Legislative Session, and a few things you don’t have to worry about – yet – at the state level.
+Here are a few priorities for us in the Legislative Session, which usually ends in late June, and a few things you don’t have to worry about – yet – at the state level.

 "Addressing Threats" are a selection of priority bills and actions we're taking to address threats to our rights.